 Once they stay in the crate without whining or crying for about 30 minutes, you may try leaving the house for a short period of time.

 Be patient with your new pup, and be sure to remain consistent.
 This training process can take weeks to establish, and it is important that you stay positive.

 Providing your dogs with treats would encourage them to stay in the crate for longer intervals of time.
 So remember to use positive reinforcement when needed.

-Step 4 of this training process is to leave your dog alone at home while he is crated.
-Start by being away for just a short period of time several times a day so as not to trigger extreme separation anxiety.
+Step 6 of this training process involves leaving your dog alone at home while he is crated.
+Start by being away for just a short period of time several times a day.
+You would not want to do this exceedingly fast as it could trigger extreme separation anxiety.
 Use a word such as “kennel” or “home” when putting your dog back in the crate to help them go in on command.